 Growth and competitiveness: Ambitious reforms have been proposed in the education and science sectors, which include changes to the governance of higher education institutions, promoting internationalisation of higher education and science, and introducing a financing model that rewards quality, combined with increased national higher education financing.
 However, their implementation has not advanced and reforms of the accreditation of study fields have not been pursued.
 Latvia has taken significant measures to reduce inefficiencies in the civil justice system that have a negative impact on the business environment.
-The measures taken include a Court reorganisation; several reforms on civil procedures; implementation law and modifications to the insolvency laws are under discussion.
+The measures taken include a Court reorganisation; several reforms on civil procedures; implementation of ICT solutions and on transparency through publication of judgements.
+The mediation law and modifications to the insolvency laws are under discussion.
 In the field of energy, the electricity market has been liberalised and some measures are being implemented to improve energy network connections.
 However, further efforts are needed as regards gas infrastructure and markets, in particular to guarantee a well regulated third-party access to transportation grids and storage.
 Some progress is being made on energy efficiency.